ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 > "If you've met one individual with autism, you've met one individual with autism."
 > — [Dr. Stephen Shore](https://www.limeconnect.com/opportunities_news/detail/leading-perspectives-on-disability-a-qa-with-dr-stephen-shore)

 these are just short summaries and a links to where to learn more.
 I'm happy to expand on them at a later date.
 These aren't directly related to the challenges with getting things done that I need help with, and I don't feel up for giving examples right now.
-So these may or may not be issues that need to be addressed, but are more something that may be worth knowing about as they are things I often struggle with.
+So while these may not be issues that need to be addressed, it is something that may be worth knowing about as they are things I often struggle with.

 #### 5.1 Alogia